What are Business Rates? Calculator and Small Business Rate Relief explained

 Startups.co.uk is reader supported – we may earn a commission from our recommendations, at no extra cost to you and without impacting our editorial impartiality.

-Similarly, if you work from home, you may have to pay business rates on the section of your house that is used for work purposes.
+Similarly, if you work from home, you may have to pay business rates on the space within your house that’s used for business purposes.

 How to calculate business rates

-To calculate your business rates you need to multiply the rateable value for your business with the ‘multiplier’ (also known as ‘poundage’) set by the government.
+To calculate your business rates, you need to multiply the rateable value for your business with the “multiplier” (also known as the “poundage”) set by the government.

 Current business rates multiplier values